 Milford Sound Highway is one of the most famous highways in the world, and it’s certainly one of the most dramatic.
 The two-hour drive from Te Anau to Milford Sound will take you through some of New Zealand’s most intense and vivid landscapes, and you’ll be completely spellbound by the different sights of pristine rainforest, moss-covered mountains, mirror lakes, trickling waterfalls and the presence of striking cliff faces meandering along your route.

 There’s theatre from start to finish so you might find it hard to keep focused on the wheel and you’ll want to stop several stops to soak in the views really.
-Bring your SLR camera and a packed lunch so you can enjoy your favourite sandwich al fresco in the open air – we’re sure you’ll find an awesome picnic spot or two.
+Bring your camera and ingredients to create a yummy lunch as your Spaceships campervan comes with cooking gear included.
+You can enjoy your favourite meal in the open air, as we’re sure you’ll find an awesome picnic spot or two on this road trip.

 For an active holiday, this South Island Drive covers it all and turns New Zealand into your personal playground.
 This route covers some amazing locations including the picturesque resort of Cardrona (home to the most photographed pub in New Zealand), the beautiful area of Queenstown which is set at the foothills of the Alps and the beautiful Lake Wakatipu with the Remarkables Mountain Range as a backdrop.

-Throughout your journey, you’ll have the opportunity to get involved in so many different sports and activities such as skiing at Cardrona Alpine Resort, white water rafting in Queenstown or even a spot of bungee jumping if you’re looking for your next adrenaline fix!
+Throughout your journey, you’ll have the opportunity to get involved in so many different sports and activities such as skiing, white water rafting in Queenstown or even a spot of bungee jumping if you’re looking for your next adrenaline fix!

-Giant glaciers, dramatic fjords, and dreamy lakes – this journey takes you on the best that South Island has to offer and is the perfect loop to fill a 2-week break in beautiful New Zealand.
-If you’re hiring a motorhome, you’ll have the flexibility to take this at your own pace, and you can start and end in cool and quirky Queenstown where there are so many fun things to do.
+Giant glaciers, dramatic fjords, and dreamy lakes, this journey takes you on the best that South Island has to offer.
+It is the perfect route to fill a 2-week break in beautiful New Zealand.
+By hiring a campervan, you’ll have the flexibility to take this at your own pace, and you can start and end in Christchurch.
+This road trip will take you to:

 If you don’t mind a winding road or two, the Christchurch North Loop could make a fantastic trip alternative to the above.
 This route is filled with wildlife and wine, so you can get the best of both worlds – a great trip for adults who want relaxing nature as well as few tipples to end each night with.

 Head northwards from Christchurch and go to the seaside town of Kaikoura.
-Crayfish the local dish here so make sure you stop for lunch after a morning of whale watching.
-The head up to the tip of South Islands and stop at Marlborough Sounds, where you can enjoy everything from water sports to wine tasting.
+Crayfish is the local dish here so make sure you stop for lunch after a morning of whale watching (see availability & prices).
+Then head up to the tip of South Islands and stop at Marlborough Sounds, where you can enjoy everything from water sports to wine tasting.
 75% of the country’s wine production happens in this region, and Sauvignon Blanc is the signature wine that you have to try.
-Take your journey to Nelson Lakes, spend a day at Abel Tasman National Park before looping back south to Hokitika and through the Arthur Pass to come back to Christchurch.
+Take your journey to Nelson Lakes, and spend a day at Abel Tasman National Park before looping back south to Hokitika and through the Arthur Pass to come back to Christchurch.